rsuite/rsuite/docs/pages/components/whisper/en-US/index.md

 # Whisper

-Bind an event to an element, and display a overlay when triggered.
+The `Whisper` component is used to display a floating element.
+It is usually used with the `Tooltip` and `Popover` components.

 ## Import